What is a Health Savings Account (HSA)?

 - It’s easy to open.
 Just visit any of American Bank’s five offices and speak to a customer service representative.

 - It’s easy to use.
 The American Bank HSA works like a checking account.
 Money can be deposited into the account at any time and easily withdrawn for qualified medical expenses when needed.
-The customer can use an American Bank HSA Debit Card, American Bank’s Online Banking with Bill Payment or personalized HSA checks to make payments for qualified medical expenses.
+Payments for qualified medical expenses may be made with an American Bank HSA Debit Card, American Bank’s Online Banking with Bill Payment or personalized HSA checks.

 - It’s easy to watch your money grow.
 American Bank’s Online Banking with free Bill Payment allows customers to review balance and transactions conveniently, make account transfers and easily track spending and pay bills.